shakes76/PatternAnalysis-2024/README.md

 ![Image Generated From First Epoch](./markdown_images/epoch1.png) This image demonstrates the baseline of the model at the first epoch, clearly the results are unsatisfactory and the model will need substantial training.
 ![Image Generate From Final Model](./markdown_images/final_image.png) This image demonstrates the full capability of the model to generate recognisable images with an SSIM greater than 0.6 after a full training process.
-This image achieved an SSIM score of \_\_\_, completing the
+This image achieved an SSIM score of 0.80886, achieving well above the required 0.6 and thus completing the aim of this project

 ## Dependencies